microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 ```

 In this example the call of the unavailable API is in an unused function.
 In
-both the _relaxed_ and _strict_ diagnostic modes, clang will emit no
+both the _relaxed_ and _default_ diagnostic modes, clang will emit no
 diagnostics.
-In the pedantic mode, clang emits the following diagnostic:
+In the _strict_ mode, clang emits the following diagnostic:

 ```
 <>:9:6: error: 'WriteSamplerFeedbackLevel' is available beginning with Shader Model 6.6